nfinit/ansibench/README.md

 A pun on the name of the floating-point focused "Whetstone" benchmark, the Dhrystone benchmark is, like Whetstone, a synthetic benchmark derived from statistical analysis with the goal of representing an "average" program.
-Dhrystone is unlike Whetstone in that it focuses more on integer arithmetic, making it more relevant to small systems and typical computing use cases in general than the more scientific and technically-oriented Whetstone.
+Dhrystone is unlike Whetstone in that it focuses entirely on integer arithmetic, making it more relevant to small systems and typical computing use cases in general than the more scientific and technically-oriented Whetstone.